iidb/wing-docs/docs/p1/part3.md

 ## Problem 3: find the best compaction policy considering range filters (3pts)

 Range filters can tell whether keys exists within a specified range in a sorted run.
 This allows range scans to bypass sorted runs without relavant keys, optimizing query performance.
-We still consider the range scan cost $r$ as the sorted runs it reads in this problem.
+We still consider the range scan cost $r$ as the number of sorted runs it reads in this problem.
 However, since some sorted runs may be skipped, the range scan cost $r \le 1 + \sum_{i=1}^{L-1} k_i$

 To simplify the model, we don't consider the memory consumption of range filters, and we regard the false positive rate of ranges filters as zero.